itis2010me/CSE230MM/README.md

   - For combinations without duplicate pegs, the minimum result should be `[W,W]`
     - Check for `[]` and `[W]`.
   - Number of red pins should match number of color correct pegs placed at correct positions.
+  - Number of white pins should match the number of correct colors left after red-pin checks
   - All judgements should be of size 4.
   - AI's search space should be strickly reduced at each iteration.